Partition Actions in Claremont

 In the legal case of Rose v.
 Mesmer, 142 Cal.
 322 (1904), the issue of partition was at the center of the dispute.
 The case involved a dispute between two siblings, Rose and Mesmer, over the partition of their father’s estate.
 Rose argued that the estate should be divided equally between the two siblings, while Mesmer argued that the estate should be divided according to the terms of their father’s will.
 The court ultimately ruled in favor of Rose, finding that the will did not provide for a partition of the estate and that the siblings should divide the estate equally.
 The court also noted that the partition of the estate should be done in a manner that is fair and equitable to both parties.

-Contact our Team of Experienced Partition Lawyers Serving the City of Claremont in the County of Los Angeles, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Claremont, County of Los Angeles, California

 Talkov Law Los Angeles Office